ElMarchk0/128Final/README.md

 # 128Final
 Final project for Web Scripting at Camosun College.
+This is a mock sales funnel built with jquery and bootstrap.

 How to install dependencies:
 > npm i